FREQUENTLY ASKED QUESTIONS

 - Do I have to sign up?

 - Join our emailing list for fresh info straight from the source.
 Near ride day check-in location information is announced there.
-Then show up at the start location before the ride leaves.
+Then show up at the check-in location before the ride leaves.

 - Where can I park?

 - Is this ride free?

 - Yes, this is a free bicycle ride.
-Donations of food drink money or body paint are all welcome.
+Donations of money and body paint are all welcome.
 We do have some big costs, so any donation (use PayPal link on left of every page of this website) is extremely welcome.

 - What should I bring?

 - You should bring yourself, your wheels, a pack to keep your clothes in, and any other basic supplies desired.
 You will not be able to leave anything at the start location, including your clothes, so if you have extra supplies, make sure you have a basket or rack or large bag or something.

 - Won't my bike seat hurt my crotch if I'm naked?